jayanti-prajapati/cds-ecommerce-/vendure-storefront/README.md

 #### Local

-You can set up a local instance, populated with test data by following the instructions in the Vendure [Getting Started guide](https://docs.vendure.io/getting-started/).
+You can set up a local instance, populated with test data by following the instructions in the Coozmoo [Getting Started guide](https://docs.vendure.io/getting-started/).
 Note that make sure you have enabled the `bearer` method for managing session tokens:

 ```ts
 // vendure-config.ts